isomerpages/singapore-customs-old/_about-us/0-organisation-overview.md

 ## History

-| 1910 | Creation of British Government Monopolies Department by British colonial administration during the Straits Settlement period to control opium and spirits revenue.
+|Year|Significant Event
 |--|--|
+| **1910** | Creation of British Government Monopolies Department by British colonial administration during the Straits Settlement period to control opium and spirits revenue.
 |**1938** | Reliance on duty revenue results in name change to Excise Department in 1935, then to Department of Customs and Excise (CED) in 1938. |
 |**1969**|  Singapore’s first Free Trade Zones are established.|
 |**1975**|CED becomes a member of the Customs Cooperation Council (now known as World Customs Organisation).|